Aizistral/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-In front of you lies a project that consumed good 3 days of my life.
+In front of you lies a project that consumed no less than 3 days of my life.
 Granted the complexity and specific details of my final solution, I feel like a little justification is required, so here we go.

 ## The Problem